Welcome to Gemini Gymnastic Club. We are very excited to have you and your child join us.

 Ownership & Responsibility

-All our coaches are CRB checked and trained in safeguarding and protecting children.
+All our coaches are DBS checked and trained in the Welfare and safeguarding of children.

 Do parents have to stay on site?